Keyang/node-csvtojson/readme.md

 * trim: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true
 * checkType: This parameter turns on and off weather check field type. default is true.
 See [Field type](#field-type)
 * toArrayString: Stringify the stream output to JSON array.
 This is useful when pipe output to a file which expects JSON array. default is false and only JSON will be pushed to downstream.
+* ignoreEmpty: Ignore the empty value in CSV columns.
+If a column value is not giving, set this to true to skip them.
+Defalut: false.

 # Parser
 CSVTOJSON allows adding customised parsers which concentrating on what to parse and how to parse.